nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 Examples:

-* `add Make payment dl/01/08/2017 ds/Pay credit card bills -p`
+* `add Make payment dl/01/08/2017 ds/Pay credit card bills`
 * `add Lose weight dl/from 12/12/2017 to 24/12/2017`
-* `add Performance rehearsal dl/today 10pm`
+* `add Performance rehearsal dl/today 10pm t/important t/urgent`
 * `add Complete project dl/12/12/2017`
-* `add Buy a cake`
+* `add Buy a cake t/hungry`

 ## 3.3.
 Listing all tasks: `list`

+Shows you a list of all tasks with an index number attached.
+This index number is associated with a task as it is seen on the list.
-Shows you a list of all tasks with an index number attached, you will need this index number to use some of the tasks below.<br>
+You will need this index number to use some of the tasks below.<br>
 Format: list

 ## 3.4.
 View tasks : `view`

-Changes the different views of the task managers so that you can better differentiate the time that the task is due.<br>
+Changes the type of view seen on the task manager so that you can better differentiate the time that the task is due.
+The tasks are seperated based on the status of the task.
+The statuses of the tasks, if are still not done, are based on the time left to their due date.<br>
 Format: view all|calendar|done|floating|overdue|today|tomorrow|future

 Examples: